 This is all fine if you’re in control of your money and life and borrow conservatively.
 Us finance nerds pay close attention.
 The vast majority of people do not.

-A paid off debt is one less thing to worry about.
+A paid off debt is one less complication.
+A simpler financial life.
 Who doesn’t want that?

-Problems happen when using debt as a tool too often becomes a thorn in your side.
+Problems happen when using debt as a tool becomes a thorn in your side.
 Then a dagger.

-Used correctly and you can build solid and stable wealth.
-However, for a long as you hold the debt, you’ll always be on the hook, regardless of your net worth.
+Used correctly and you can build stable wealth.
+However, for as long as you hold the debt, you’ll always be on the hook, regardless of your net worth.
 Being on the hook for anything is not my idea of freedom or retirement.

 I have never regretted a paid off debt.
 As much as I respect the math, holding debt carries emotional baggage for me.
 Maybe because of my pursuit of early retirement.
 Or maybe it’s because of a deeply rooted bias from high school or a radio show I used to listen to.